G-Research/spark-dgraph-connector/README.md

 ### GraphX

-You can load the entire Dgraph database into a
-[Apache Spark GraphX](https://spark.apache.org/docs/latest/graphx-programming-guide.html)
+You can load the entire Dgraph database into an [Apache Spark GraphX](https://spark.apache.org/docs/latest/graphx-programming-guide.html) graph.
-graph.
 For example: